sogaiu/index-janet/README.md

 IJ_OUTPUT_FORMAT=etags idx-janet
 ```

-This should produce a `TAGS` file.
+This should produce a `TAGS` file, typically used by emacs.